NVIDIA/trt-samples-for-hackathon-cn/cookbook/02-API/Layer/ConvolutionNdLayer/ConvolutionNdLayer.md

 + Refer to SimpleExample.py

-+ A simple convolution on the input tensor
++ Do a simple convolution on the input tensor.

 + Computation process
 $$